 Bleeding in the digestive tract is a symptom of a problem rather than a disease itself.
 Most causes of bleeding are related to conditions that can be cured or controlled, such as hemorrhoids.

 The cause of bleeding may not be serious, but locating the source of bleeding is critical.
 The digestive or gastrointestinal (GI) tract includes the esophagus, stomach, small intestine, colon, rectum, and anus.
-Bleeding can come from one or more of these areas, that is, from a small area such as an ulcer on the lining of the stomach or from a more diffuse problem such as inflammation of the colon.
+Bleeding can come from one or more of these areas -- from a small area such as an ulcer on the lining of the stomach or from a more diffuse problem such as inflammation of the colon.

 Bleeding can sometimes occur without you even knowing about it.
 This type of bleeding is called occult or hidden.
 Fortunately, simple tests can detect occult blood in the stool.